 - Fulfillment of permitting and occupancy requirements to comply with standards from local, state, and federal agencies.

-- Mostly located on the outskirts of a city or town.
+- Industrial buildings are mostly located on the outskirts of a city or town.

 - Consist of special conveyance that allows 24/7 shipping and receiving air or railroad transportation, or access to highways.